August 2020 | Blake Hammerton

 Much like the first point about not listening, you can also lose traction with prospects by forgetting it’s truly all about them.
 If you spend more time telling your prospects what you can do and why you are their best choice, instead of telling them what they will experience, and what’s in it for them as your client, you are going to struggle.

-I remember attending a function with my husband and meeting a lot of business leaders whose success I admired.
-After meeting with several of them, I told Bob, “they were nice, but you can tell they think pretty highly of themselves.
+I was trading stories with Erin about this and she remembered attending a function with her husband and meeting a lot of business leaders whose success she admired.
+After meeting with several of them, she told Bob, “they were nice, but you can tell they think pretty highly of themselves.
 I don’t think any of them can help us because it feels like it’s all about them and not about helping us.”

 You don’t want to ever give the impression that it’s all about you.
 Check your messaging and make sure you’re client-first and conscious about it.